empathicai21/Empathic-AI-Research/docs/E2E_TEST_RUNBOOK.md

 ## 4) Database selection and verification

 By default the app uses SQLite at `data/database/conversations.db`.
-If `DATABASE_URL` is set, that takes precedence (e.g., Neon/Postgres).
+If `DATABASE_URL` is set, that takes precedence (e.g., managed Postgres like Supabase).

 ### 4.1) Verify current DB connectivity and stats